I attended a refresher course on Equine Assisted Psychotherapy last weekend.

 I always wondered if it would be possible to use other animals than horses but I think horses are particularly well suited to this sort of activity.
 It seems that as horses are herd animals,they are intrinsically social.
 On top of that they are also quite sensitive.
 All of these properties make them incredibly sensitive for therapy work.

 There are many different therapeutic excercises we can do with the horses in EAP.
 All of this work takes place on the ground, no riding is necessary.
 A typical exercise might involve having the horse go around a course but without touching it at all.
 It sounds really hard and it can be.
 Sometimes these tasks also involve restrictions like no talking or no touching the horse,and sometimes they don’t.
 Either way, I find it so easy to explore issues via the horses that I would find very difficult to acknowledge in a regular therapy situation.
 I don’t know why it is so effective exactly but it just seems to make problems seem so clear and there is immediate feedback when I try and change.
 I think that really helps.
 I can see right away if another way of being is more helpful.

-Anni Tidmarsh and Tracie from windsofchangescotland.co.uk were excellent trainers.
-They have a training school and a therapy place in Scotland and are well worth visiting if you have a chance.
+Anni Tidmarsh and Tracie from Winds of Change Scotland were excellent trainers.
+They have a training school along with a therapy place and are well worth visiting if you have a chance.

 There are so many different therapies out there and each of them will suit different people.
 EAP may well not be everyone’s cup of tea, but for those who are prepared to give it a go with an open mind, I bet they will be surprised how far and how fast they can work with is compared to other treatments.